Martin-K-Kamir/frontend-mentor-countries/README.md

-# Frontend Mentor - REST Countries API
+# Frontend Mentor - REST Countries

 ![preview of the site](/preview.jpg)